 5 Matching questions

 - Industrial Revolution

-- d The total number of deaths in a year for every 1,000 people alive in the society.
+- a The total number of live births in a year for every 1,000 people alive in the society.

 - The number of males per 100 females in the population.

 - An environmental or cultural feature of the landscape that hinders migration.

 5 True/False questions

 Interregional Migration → Permanent movement from one region of a country to another.